ardielle/ardielle-common/tbin.md

 ### Version Tag

-TBin is currently at version 1.
+TBin is currently at version 3, with versions 1 and 2 no longer supported and non-representable.
 TBin streams should always start with a version tag.

-    VERSION_TAG | (version - 1)
+    VERSION_TAG | (version - 3)

-	vN -> "0001 1NNN"   where N is (version - 1)
-	v3 -> "0001 1000"
+	vN -> "0001 1NNN"   where N is (version - 3), and NNN is N encoded as an unsigned 3-bit integer v3 -> "0001 1000"
 	v4 -> "0001 1001"